Prabhavt/project_repo/branch_predictor/README.md

 # Branch Predictor Simulator

-A C/C++ simulator for evaluating the performance of bimodal and gshare branch prediction strategies on benchmark trace files, developed as part of the CS6600: Advanced Computer Architecture course at IIT Madras.
+A C/C++ simulator for evaluating the performance of bimodal and gshare branch prediction strategies on benchmark trace files, developed as part of the CS6600: Computer Architecture course at IIT Madras.

 📚 Project Overview